kasiaostapowicz/rstc2026-optical-satellite-data/02-snow-in-arctic-vegetation/README.md

-# Part 2: Optical Satellite Data – Snow cover in Arctic vegetation monitoring
+## Part 2: Optical Satellite Data – Snow cover in Arctic vegetation monitoring

-This folder contains the lecture and practical exercise for the second part of the course.
+This module focuses on the use of optical satellite data for snow-cover monitoring in Arctic vegetation environments.

-In the practical part, we focus on calculating NDSI from Sentinel-2 and MODIS and compare their time series.
-Then, we have a close look at the NIR band for differentiating wet and dry snow.
+In the practical exercise, we calculate NDSI from Sentinel-2 and MODIS observations and compare their time series.
+We then examine the near-infrared (NIR) band more closely to explore differences between wet and dry snow.

+### Materials

+- Lecture slides (PDF)
+- Practical exercise (Jupyter/Google Colab notebook)